 I had the privilege of speaking at SharePoint Saturday New England in Burlington (near Boston) on 20. of October.
 Thanks for the super active crowd!
 A lot of difficult (e.g. good) questions and great conversations.

 I have another exciting announcement to make – I’ll be speaking at SharePoint Saturday New England on 20. of October in Boston!
 My session about Microsoft Flow, Azure Functions, and a bit of Cognitive Services was accepted for the developer track.
 I’ll be presenting at 9:00 – 10:15 AM in room Cranmore.
-There are a lot of awesome sessions and other awesome speakers, and I’m honored to share with the community what I’ve learned lately while playing with some of the latest and greatest of…Continue reading Speaking at SPS New England on 10/20/2018!
+There are a lot of awesome sessions and other awesome speakers, and I’m honored to share with the…Continue reading Speaking at SPS New England on 10/20/2018!

 Ignite 2018 is done and dusted, and it’s a good time to quickly recap what’s new for Azure Functions in the coming months.
 They’ve certainly been getting a lot of love from Microsoft, which is GREAT!
-New features for Azure Functions There was a bunch of exciting new things announced!
-Not all of the things in this blog post are necessarily completely new – but rather reached General Availability.
+New features for Azure Functions There were a bunch of exciting new things announced!
+Not all of the things in this blog post are necessarily completely new – but instead reached General Availability.
 Let’s…Continue reading Ignite 2018 recap: What’s new for Azure Functions?

 Every now and then, an API or a method call comes along, that you need to be very careful with.
 “Microsoft.SharePoint.Client.Web.AddSupportedUILanguage()” seems to be one of them.
 In this post, I’ll try and document my findings and workarounds for said method!
 Issues and solutions